klahrich/chiefhustler/content/posts/sunlight-financial.md

 market conditions, ease of loan application and completion process (platform) and other services to facilitate the contractor’s business).

-Sunlight believes that the following factors, among others, are key to Sunlight’s success in acquiring and maintaining contractor relationships:

-- Superior value proposition for contractors.
-Sunlight’s large array of loan products and flexibility in offering new and additional products stem from the depth, diversity and attractively-priced funding of Sunlight’s capital providers.
-Sunlight loan products allow contractors to capture additional purchase opportunities from consumers that do not want to or are not able to pay cash for solar system installation or do not want to lease a system from a third party and forego the benefits of ownership.
-Sunlight’s attractive loan products and competitive contractor fees allow contractors to choose products that fit their business needs and the financing needs of their customers.
-The broad range of products offered by Sunlight improves the contractor’s chances of meeting its customers’ financing needs and completing a sale.

-- Easy-to-use technology-enabled POS financing platform, instant credit decisioning.
-Orange is easy to use and provides instant credit decisions for homeowners interested in financing the purchase of a residential solar system or home improvement.
-Access to prompt credit decisions and the ability to close financing transactions through an intuitive and easy process through the execution of loan agreements in one encounter with a potential customer provides significant additional sale opportunities for contractors.
-Orange may be accessed via the Orange web address, directly from certain contractor’s own website via a flexible application programming interface, or API, and via Sunlight’s mobile App.
-Besides instant credit decisioning, Orange includes automated loan stipulation, secure document upload, esign capacity and other features that facilitate efficient loan transactions and provide contractors with the ability to grow their businesses

-- Additional features and services offered by Sunlight further support the growth of contractor businesses, attract new contractors to Sunlight’s network and build contractor loyalty.
-Sunlight prioritizes innovation in Orange and services that support growth in the businesses of its existing network of contractors, attract new contractors and build contractor loyalty.
-Examples of such innovations include Sunlight’s short-term advance program, Sunlight’s launch of Spanish-language loan products and Sunlight Rewards™.
-Sunlight believes that it has innovated more quickly than its competitors and offers contractors a greater array of valuable services that drive their determination to offer their customers Sunlight-offered loan products over those of Sunlight’s competitors and that Sunlight will continue to be able to innovate quickly to meet the needs of its contractor network.

 _Competition to Acquire Capital to Fund Loans_

 The solar system and home improvement loan markets are relatively fragmented.
 Facilitating the aggregation